 Many instances of odd structuring or bizarre language likely occur because of the vast cultural differences.
 For example, the ordering of events in the creation account stems largely from the Hebrew use of block logic as opposed to the step logic to which we are accustomed.
 Similarly, early Hebrew writers emphasized theological points and were more concerned with the significance of events than they were with historical linearity.
 Historicity in Genesis would not have been in issue to the Israelites.
 Genesis was told as a story of functional ontology, expressing the importance of mankind’s place in relationship with the Creator.
 These differences in perspective and writing style do not make the story metaphorical or untrue, they simply express perspectives of the ancient Hebrew people.

 Given our cultural disposition to seek empiricism, we must take careful deliberation when making assumptions about the meaning of Scripture.
 The reader must accept that the text was not written with their culture, including notions about the nature of truth, in mind.
 The text was written in a manner that reflects the culture of the time, thus the culture must be “translated” alongside the text.
 The ancient Hebrew audience would have understood the message that was being communicated through the creation story.
 It was written as a testament to God’s power and glory.
 It enlightens the reader on who God is and where mankind is in relation to God; mankind is on earth as the image-bearer of the Divine.
 The mentioning of physical things in Genesis 1 is to give the story context within the ancient Israelite culture.
 Reading Genesis 1 as an account of material origins is simply missing the point.
 In turn, it causes the text say something that was never meant to be communicated, and flies in the face of our current understanding of nature and cosmology.
-Christians today must approach Genesis 1 not as material ontology that our culture has taught us to seek, but as a functional ontology that speaks more truth about God, creation, and mankind than any empirical description ever could.
+Christians today must approach Genesis 1 not as material ontology that the modern sociocultural context has shaped them to see, but as a functional ontology that reflects the views of its original audience.

 For more reading on this subject, check out the following from John Walton: